AngelEngineering/nativescript-plugins/packages/camera/README.md

 * 🧩 Photo confirmation options with built-in UI to show preview

 ## Future Features
-* ⏯️ H265 codec option for video, and custom dimensions for video/photo capture
 * 🌓 Video Confirmation flag and UI (you can use [@angelengineering/videoplayer](packages/videoplayer/README.md) for your own confirmation flow for now)
 * ⚡ Additional options for more control over Camera and Photo/Video capture